 Test and refine

-The results role in and 74% of candidates finish the flow and she hasn’t heard anybody complaining about length anymore.
+The results roll in and 74% of candidates finish the flow and she hasn’t heard anybody complaining about length anymore.
 What’s even better, the quality of the interviews hasn’t gone down significantly.
 Perfect!

 5. Continuous Improvement

 After you’ve implemented your assessments and get positive results, the interesting part starts (I’m a data geek, forgive me).
 We’re living in an age of data, and deciding not to work with – and utilize data, means you’re driving blind.
 Especially when the competition does use data to improve their hiring process.

 It’s of the utmost importance to keep an eye on the KPI’s that indicate success.
 Is it Time to Hire, Quality of Hire, Candidate Experience or something totally different